 In North Kansas City, The Rabbit Hole will bring to life iconic children’s books like Where the Wild Things Are and Goodnight Moon with hands-on, immersive spaces handmade by local creators, dubbed the world’s first “explorastorium” (fall 2020).
 At Union Station, Science City keeps getting better.
 Three new, $8.2 million early learning areas offers interactive exhibits and rich environments designed to spark creativity and curiosity in children from ages 0 to 7 (spring 2020).
-And set to reopen after a $15 million upgrade and relocation, Wonderscope Children’s Museum uses dynamic STEM and arts exhibits and programming to inspire children up to 8 years old (fall 2020).
+And set to reopen after a $15 million upgrade and relocation, Wonderscope Children’s Museum uses dynamic STEM and arts exhibits and programming to inspire children (fall 2020).

 13. One for the Record Books

 Thrill-seekers can’t get enough of Worlds of Fun, a perennial family attraction that looks to launch the five-story, four-tunnel Riptide Raceway—the longest mat racing water slide in the world—at Oceans of Fun by the 2020 summer season.

 KC’s comfort food palate goes far beyond smoked delicacies.
 Modern Midwest dining means that some of the finest restaurants in the city are also the most approachable, helmed by veteran chefs who’re serious about elevating casual cuisine.
 Michael Corvino upped his game with his casual cheeseburger concept Ravenous, Vaughn Good emphasizes local above all else at Fox and Pearl and chocolatier Christopher Elbow’s Fairway Creamery delivers some of the best ice cream and donuts in the city.